Congenital Nephrotic Syndromes

-Nephrotic syndrome is more prevalent among children than adults (see Overview of Nephrotic Syndrome).
+Nephrotic syndrome is more prevalent among children than adults.

 This nephrotic syndrome is rare.
 Inheritance is variable.
+It is caused by a mutation in the PLCE1 gene, which codes for phospholipase C epsilon.
 Progression to end-stage renal failure occurs by age 2 or 3 yr.

 Patients with severe proteinuria may require bilateral nephrectomy because of severe hypoalbuminemia; dialysis should be initiated early to ameliorate nutritional deficits and mitigate failure to thrive.
 The disorder usually recurs in a renal graft.